TatsuUkraine/flutter_sticky_infinite_list/README.md

 To start using Infinite list with sticky headers, you need to create instance `InfiniteList` with builder specified.

-No need any addition config to make it work
+No need to specify any additional config to make it work

 ```dart